SanjayKReddy/companies-directory/README.md

 ## About The Author

-I am a recent computer science graduate passionate about practical web development, fitness technology, and UI/UX design.
+I am a recent computer science graduate passionate about practical web development, modern technology, and UI/UX design.
 This project is a milestone in my development journey, focusing on component-driven architecture, design best practices, and progressive enhancement.